Our Mission & Story

 Committed to preserving an important piece of Marblehead’s history the mansion was restored and in 1975 was admitted to the National Register of Historic Places, one of only twelve in Marblehead.

 The MAA continues to grow and prosper currently serving 500+ artistically diverse artists, associate and corporate members.
-Six galleries of exhibits by association members and guest artists rotate approximately every six weeks displaying over 1,200 original works of art annually.
+Seven galleries of exhibits by association members and guest artists rotate approximately every six weeks displaying over 1,200 original works of art annually.
 Each year the MAA awards a scholarship to a Marblehead High School student pursuing an education in fine arts.

 The King Hooper Mansion